Wyattwwwww/CS132_19Spring_Supermarket-Cashier/README.md

 # CS132_19Spring_Supermarket-Cashier
-Project 2 of the course.
-The development platform is MATLAB and App Designer in it.
+Project 2 of the course CS132: Software Engineering.
+The software development platform is MATLAB and App Designer in it.

 ## Manual
 * Execute main.m in MATLAB to start the program.